sameerraj09/Gen-AI/basics/Readme.md

-**Generative AI **
-is a type of artificial intelligence that can **create new content** like text, images, music, or even videos by learning patterns from existing data.
-Instead of just recognizing or understanding information, generative AI generates something new—like writing a story, drawing a picture, or composing music—from what it has learned.
-**For example**
-Tools like ChatGPT (which you're using now) can write answers to your questions or create text based on prompts.
-Similarly, other generative AI can make artwork, design objects, or even produce realistic-looking photos, all based on the patterns it has studied from large amounts of data.
-It’s like having a smart assistant that can create things on its own!

-Let’s break down **Generative AI** step by step in simple language, so you get a clear understanding of all the important basics:

 ### 1. **What is Generative AI?**
 Generative AI is a type of artificial intelligence that can **create new things** from the data it has learned.
 It doesn’t just give back what you already know, but it produces something **new**—like writing text, drawing images, or making music.